Close Menu

 5. Loss of bladder or bowel control

-Symptoms of lumbar spinal stenosis can be made worse by physical activity or sitting and standing for long periods of time.
+Symptoms of lumbar spinal stenosis can become worse from physical activity or sitting and standing for long periods of time.
 Sitting and standing can increase pressure on the affected nerves.

 It is important to consult with a doctor if you are having symptoms of lumbar spinal stenosis.
 Early treatment can limit your pain and improve the outcome of the disease.